progleic/prog2425_setup/README.md

 #### Windows

 Recent CLion versions already have bundled CMake and a C++ compiler (i.e., based on MinGW), and should not require additional setup.
-However, below are some suggestions in can you want to try a development environment similar to Linux, on Windows.
+However, below are some suggestions in case you want to try a development environment similar to Linux, on Windows.

 ##### Windows Subsystem for Linux (WSL) - RECOMMENDED